Mallisson History, Family Crest & Coats of Arms

 Early History of the Mallisson family

-Another 171 words (12 lines of text) covering the years 1427, 1445 and 1447 are included under the topic Early Mallisson History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mallisson research.
+Another 86 words (6 lines of text) covering the years 1427, 1445 and 1447 are included under the topic Early Mallisson History in all our PDF Extended History products and printed products wherever possible.

 Mallisson Spelling Variations